L.I.F.E. offers consumers (aka clients) and their families several different options to receiving care services in-home and community.

 A Direct Support Professional (DSP) provides teaching methods to help a consumer be more independent.
 The service may be provided in-home or in the community.

-A Direct Support Professional (DSP) supervises and cares for a consumer for short amounts of time to provide a beak for regular caregivers.
+A Direct Support Professional (DSP) supervises and cares for a consumer for short amounts of time to provide a break for regular caregivers.

 A Direct Support Professional (DSP) assists a consumer with personal hygiene tasks (e.g., dressing, brushing teeth, toileting) and activities of daily living (e.g., eating, housekeeping chores).
 The goal is to assist a consumer in maintaining their health and healthy living conditions.